 Instructor: Dr. Alec Kercheval, Professor of Mathematics

 This course is intended to help students develop their problem solving skills using mathematics as a tool.
 The course will involve two main activities: (a) classroom meetings where students will investigate and discuss strategies for solving problems in mathematics, and formulate mathematical models for problems arising in the natural sciences; (b) computer laboratory activities where students will investigate problems and models using Excel and possibly Geogebra.
 Students will be assessed on the basis of their participation and performance during class meetings, the quality of their homework assignments, and correctness and exposition on a group project.
 This course provides practical, interactive experiences in using mathematics for solving a diverse range of problems.
 Collaborative work will be encouraged throughout the course.
-Please bring a USB flash drive for this course.

 Examples of problems to be discussed: